pradeephubgit/appsignal-docs/source/application/markers/deploy-markers.html.md

 ### Ruby CLI tool

 The AppSignal for Ruby gem includes a (deprecated) CLI tool to allow creation of deploy markers from your app.
 See the [`notify_of_deploy` CLI command][notify_of_deploy] documentation for more information.
+A similar CLI tool is not available for other language integrations.

 [notify_of_deploy]: /ruby/command-line/notify_of_deploy.html
 [backtrace links]: /application/backtrace-links.html